harrisonzhu508/citadelchallenge/docs/source/appendix/psm.rst

-As a conclusive remark, we may thus say that ABS may have a quicker acceleration than PRES in terms of infection transmission, but not the curing part.
+As a conclusive remark, we may thus say that PRES may have a quicker acceleration than ABS in terms of infection transmission, but not the curing part.
 However, for the statistical rigour, nothing could be concluded apart from they are similar, at 5% significance level.

 Time Series
 ~~~~~~

+We start by asking a slightly "upgraded" question, which, knowing classical time series doesn't work.